Sustainable Supply Chain|Supplier Management

 Conflict Minerals Management

-Relevant suppliers are required to sign the "Declaration of Non-Usage of Conflict Minerals," including wafer foundry subcontractors, packaging plants, and raw material suppliers.
+Relevant suppliers are required to sign the "Non-Use of Conflict Minerals Declaration," including wafer foundry subcontractors, packaging plants, and raw material suppliers.

 Risk Assessments